gitkraken/git-integration-for-jira-cloud-docs/git-integration-for-jira-cloud/Deeplinking-feature-gij-cloud.md

 ### GitLens administrator settings

-The GitLens deeplinking feature is enabled by default in the General settings of Git Integration for Jira app.
+The GitLens deep linking feature is enabled by default in the Git Integration for Jira General settings.

-Jira Data Center administrators can enable/disable this feature for all Jira users.
-All Jira Server users can enable the GitLens integration separately (see Profile settings)
+Jira administrators can enable or disable this feature for all Jira users.
+Individual users can also enable the GitLens integration separately (see User settings above).

-Go to the Git Integration for Jira – **General settings** tab (sidebar).
+1. Go to the Git Integration for Jira – **General settings** tab (sidebar).

-Enable/disable this setting under **GitLens integration** section.
+2. Enable or disable this setting under the **GitLens integration** section.

 <img src='/wp-content/uploads/gij-gitcloud-deeplink-gitkraken-user-settings-2025.png'  style='margin:25px auto;display:block;' alt='Access the GitKraken integration option to enable/disable the feature in the User settings (sidebar) of the Git Integration for Jira app' />

 <kbd>Last updated: December 2025</kbd>